 The plant and soil science major is administered through the Department of Plant, Soil, and Agricultural Systems, and the program includes a specialization in environmental studies.
 Students may design the specialization in either agronomy, horticulture, or soil science through the selection of supporting courses.
 The program prepares students for interesting careers that involve interactions of agriculture concerns and environmental regulations.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.